 When you think about being healthy, you may think about lifting weights or running on a treadmill at a gym.
 Oftentimes, we forget about important small muscles that support our internal organs and keep our bodily functions working properly.
 Did you know that a physical therapist can help you with bowel and bladder dysfunction such as urinary incontinence?
 Here are 5 tips on keeping your pelvic floor healthy!

 1. PROPER NUTRITION AND HYDRATION

 a.
 Drinking water may seem daunting, especially if you are experiencing urinary leakage or if you already take frequent trips to the bathroom.
-In reality, drinking less water will cause the bladder to shrink which will tell the brain that it is fuller faster.
-In turn, this will cause you to go to the bathroom more frequently especially if urine is concentrated.
-6-8 8oz glasses is recommended for a healthy lifestyle.
+In reality, drinking less water will cause the bladder to shrink, which will tell the brain that it is fuller faster.
+This will cause you to go to the bathroom more frequently especially if urine is concentrated.
+6-8 8oz glasses are recommended for a healthy lifestyle.

 b.
-Alcohol, caffeine, artificial sweeteners and carbonated beverages should be avoided if possible because they can irritate the lining of the bladder and stimulate the nervous system which can also increase urinary emptying.
+Alcohol, caffeine, artificial sweeteners, and carbonated beverages should be avoided if possible because they can irritate the bladder’s lining and stimulate the nervous system, which can also increase urinary emptying.

 c.
-Eating a diet with lean protein, fruits, and vegetables will help promote a healthy body weight which can decrease incidence of incontinence.
+Eating a diet with lean protein, fruits, and vegetables will help promote a healthy body weight, decreasing the incidence of incontinence.